 The National Diabetes Audit was developed to improve the quality of diabetes care by enabling participating NHS services and organisations to benchmark performance, identify where we are performing well and where improvements can be made.
 This report identified that more people with type 1 diabetes achieve target HbA1c (glycated haemoglobin) than nationally but there remains considerable scope for improvement both for insulin pump and non-pump users.
 Much wider access to the NHS funded blood glucose monitoring system Freestyle Libre has started to have an impact on this.
-Improved access to and uptake of structured education was clear; during the data collection period we had a structured education co-ordinator funded through time-limited national monies which led to the much improved offering and uptake of structured education and robust data recording.
+Improved access to and uptake of structured education co-ordinator funded through time-limited national monies which led to the much improved offering and uptake of structured education and robust data recording.
 Since funding for this post has gone, we have had to make alternative arrangements for inviting people with diabetes to the appropriate structured education offering.
 The next round of published data will help us determine whether these new arrangements have been successful in maintaining our performance.